tegorman13/ai_gd_chapter/Categories.md

 - Skirzynski & Glassman 2024 - On Interpretability and Overreliance
 - Yang, S. C.-H., Folke, N. E. T., & Shafto, P. (2022).
 A Psychological Theory of Explainability
 	- uses Shepards theory of similarity
+- Kim..Lombrozo 2025 - Fostering Appropriate Reliance on Large Language Models: The Role of Explanations, Sources, and Inconsistencies

 ### Mental Model